-Unlawful supply of smoking products to children
+35 Unlawful supply of smoking products to children

-- 35.(1) This section applies if a police officer- - (a) observes a person being supplied a thing that the police officer reasonably suspects is a smoking product; and - (b) reasonably suspects the person is a child. - (2) A police officer may- - (a) ask the person to show acceptable evidence of age of the person; and - (b) require the person to produce the thing supplied to the person. - (3) The police officer may seize the smoking product if the person- - (a) either- - (i) refuses, or is unable, to comply with the request; or
+- (a) observes a person being supplied a thing that the police officer reasonably suspects is a smoking product; and - (b) reasonably suspects the person is a child. - (2) A police officer may- - (a) ask the person to show acceptable evidence of age of the person; and - (b) require the person to produce the thing supplied to the person.

+(3) The police officer may seize the smoking product if the person-

-- (ii) shows acceptable evidence of age of the person showing the person is a child; and - (b) the police officer reasonably suspects the tobacco product is evidence of an offence against the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998. - (4) In this section- - "acceptable evidence of age" has the meaning given to it by the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998, section 6. - "smoking product" has the meaning given to it by the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998, schedule.
+- (a) either- - (i) refuses, or is unable, to comply with the request; or - (ii) shows acceptable evidence of age of the person showing the person is a child; and - (b) the police officer reasonably suspects the smoking product is evidence of an offence against the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998.

+- "acceptable evidence of age" has the meaning given to it by the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998, section 6. - "smoking product" has the meaning given to it by the Tobacco and Other Smoking Products (Prevention of Supply to Children) Act 1998, schedule.